raspberrypilearning/noobs-install/worksheet.md

 3. Click **Yes** at the warning dialog, and then sit back and relax.
 It will take a while, but Raspbian will install.

+## What next?
+- Now you have your Raspberry Pi up and running with Raspbian, why not learn how to program with our free [resources](https://www.raspberrypi.org/resources)
+- Get physical with [Scratch](https://www.raspberrypi.org/learning/physical-computing-with-scratch/) or [Python](https://www.raspberrypi.org/learning/physical-computing-with-python/)